NIEM/NIEM.github.io/technical/code-lists/faq/index.md

    will I get when a component identifies a code list identifier for which there are multiple versions?**

-   This is till to-be-decided.
+   This is still to be decided.
 It might be best for the SSGT to keep one particular version for a release, or it might be best for the SSGT to provide the most recent code list version corresponding to a code list identifier.
 Please [let us know your opinion on